-All required documents are due by the deadline.
+ALL required documents need to be uploaded to the student’s application and are due by the deadline.
+We are no longer accepting emailed, faxed or hard copy documents.
 Late documents will not be accepted.
 Be sure to request your documents early to avoid missing the deadline.

 • Photo of the Applicant – Photo needs to be recent.
 It does not have to be professional, but old, tattered, blurry photos, or a copy of your ID will NOT be accepted.
 The photo will be sent to potential donors who might fund your scholarship or for promotional material.
 Go here for tips on how to take a great applicant photo.